RHEnVision/provisioning-backend/README.md

 make build
 ```

+## Configuration

+Configuration is done via environmental variables, see [.env.default](/.env.default) file for list of options with documentation.
+Environmental variables override the `.env.default` file.
+When `.env` file is found, it overrides both `.env.default` as well as environment variables - this can be used for development purposes.

 ## Code lint

 We run `go fmt`, `go vet` and `golangci-lint` lint suite via GitHub Actions.
 To run them locally do: